gravel driveway

 For walkways, we recommend using #8 limestone.
 This type of stone is beneficial for the layer that everyone sees and walks on.

-Typically, walkways will consist of finer gravel made with small stones and rock dust.
-These two components settle together over time to form a tightly bonded surface.
+Walkways often will consist of finer gravel made with small stones and rock dust.
+These materials settle together over time to form a tightly bonded surface.

 Bray’s Gravel Calculator